3stacks/lukeboyle.com/blog-posts/2019/08/github-actions-for-web-apps.md

 Visit `https://github.com/{yourName}/{yourRepo}/settings` and scroll to the Github Pages section.
 Here you may enable github pages on the `master` branch or `gh-pages`, root folder (i.e. you build into root directory) or master branch /docs.
+I prefer to use a separate branch as it's generally advisable to keep your master branch clean of build files.

-To enable using the `gh-pages` branch, the repo must already have one.
+To enable the `gh-pages` branch, the repo must already have one.
 In your terminal, do the following:

 ```bash